mainsail-org/pyodide-on-the-jamstack/README.md

 ## Contributing
 Thank you for your interest in contributing.
 You can contribute by:
-- Using this project and submitting issues that you find.
+- Using this project and submitting issues that you find
-- Adding features and fixing issues by submitting a pull request.
+- Adding features and fixing bugs through pull requests

 For you development setup.
 You will need `Hugo >= v0.85.0+`.